 The Social Work Club is open to any student embracing the values of the social work profession.
 The Social Work Club participates in local service projects, community development, and educational activities.
-The club meets twice a month, and distance education students may participate in meetings through synchronous technology.
+Distance education students may participate in meetings through synchronous technology.
 Club meetings are also recorded and posted on Moodle for members who are unable to attend meetings.